Mountainside High School: History

 In 2014, a $680 million bond measure was passed which would help fund 27 projects in the Beaverton School District.
 Nearly $158 million was used to build the school.

 The school opened on September 5, 2017 as an orientation day for ninth grade students, with tenth grade students beginning the following day.
 For the first year of the school, only Freshmen and Sophomores attended the school (Juniors and Seniors finishing high school at their original schools) with Junior and Senior level classes being added the following years.
 The class of 2021 was the first graduating class to have spent all four years at the school.

 Upon the opening of MHS, Beaverton School District redrew its high school boundaries.
 Students had formerly been zoned to Southridge High School, Beaverton High School, and Aloha High School.
 The neighborhood to the west of the school had previously been part of the Hillsboro School District, but this was changed upon the opening of MHS.

 Academics

 In 2023, 95% of the school's seniors received a high school diploma.
 Of 433 students, 413 graduated and 20 dropped out.

+Activities

+In June 2025, the Mountainside High School Wind Ensemble tied for 1st place in the 6A division of the OSAA State Band Championships.